English in Taiwan: Form and functions

 How multilingual are Singaporeans really?
 Language repertoires in Singapore’s vocational training schools

 Led jointly with Peter Siemund (Hamburg) and funded by the German Research Foundation (DFG, LE3136/2-1), this project, to begin in late 2015, is a follow-up study of Siemund et al (2014), which gathered linguistic and sociological information from 300 Singaporean university and polytechnic students and was the first larger-scale survey to take a sociolinguistic approach.
 It included an examination of speaker attitudes towards the varieties spoken in Singapore, as well as towards the various government language policies in place.
 The present project seeks to enhance the validity of this study by extending the informant base beyond university and polytechnic students, to include students of the Institute of Technical Education (ITE).
-By doing so, it is argued that a more representative cross-section of the population would be mobilized to further inform our understanding of the language dynamics in the city-state.
+By doing so, it is argued that a more representative cross-section of the population would be mobilised to further inform our understanding of the language dynamics in the city-state.
 Specific differences expected among ITE students include a larger array of language profiles, with a more multilingual repertoire, as well as a more balanced ethnic sample, resulting in turn in more Malay and Indian languages.
 While general attitudes towards languages and policies are not expected to differ greatly from those gathered among university and polytechnic students, it is expected that non-official languages enjoy greater vitality in the ITE sample.

 Measuring 'viewing' in linguistic landscapes with eye-tracking methods

 Linguistic landscapes, the visible manifestation of language in public space (eg billboards, traffic signs, etc), have received increasing attention in the past few decades.
 Initiated together with Debra Titone (McGill), this project attempts to capture the way in which people read naturalistic linguistic landscape (LL) signs, particularly multilingual ones, with the help of methods from the eye movement toolkit.
 In a first study, bilingual Anglophones and Francophones from Montreal were presented with bilingual signage, and their eye movements are being tracked to investigate gaze and fixation patterns, with a view to find tendencies with respect to L1 and language placement on the sign.

-Output: several conference papers, one article, one chapter accepted for publication.
+Output: several conference papers, one article, one chapter.

 Imperfectives in Indian Singapore English